Advertisement

 No. Receiving a free phone will not affect your eligibility for SNAP, Medicaid, or other government programs.

-• You only need one qualification: income or participation in a program.
+• You only need one qualification: either income or program participation.

 • You must use your benefit at least once every 30 days to stay active.

-• Annual re-verification is required to keep receiving your free phone.
+• Annual re-verification is required to continue receiving your free phone.

-• Receiving a Free Government iPhone does not affect your other government benefits, such as SNAP, Medicaid, or Section 8.
+• Getting a Free iPhone does not affect your SNAP, Medicaid, or Section 8 benefits.

 Conclusion: Know Your Rights

-Take action today!
-Your future connection could start with a few simple steps.
+Take action today—your future connection could start with just a few simple steps.

 Similar Posts